ravrranj/LeetCode-DSA-Practice/DSA Arrays/README.md

 | 121   | true   | 121 reversed is 121        |
 | -121  | false  | Negative numbers not valid |
 | 10    | false  | 10 reversed is 01          |

+🧠 Problem: 88.
+Merge Sorted Array
+We are given two sorted arrays:

+nums1 of size m + n, where the first m elements are meaningful and the rest are zero placeholders.

+nums2 of size n.

+We need to merge nums2 into nums1 in-place so that the final nums1 becomes a sorted array of length m + n.

+🚀 Approach: Three-Pointer Technique (Start from the End)

+Since we can’t use extra space, we start filling nums1 from the end (index m + n - 1) using a three-pointer approach:

+i → Points to the last meaningful element in nums1 (i = m - 1)

+j → Points to the last element in nums2 (j = n - 1)

+k → Points to the end of nums1 (k = m + n - 1)

+🔁 Steps:
+While j >= 0:

+If nums1[i] > nums2[j], place nums1[i] at nums1[k] and decrement i

+Else, place nums2[j] at nums1[k] and decrement j

+Decrement k in each iteration

+If any elements remain in nums2, they’ll be placed at the front of nums1 (already handled in the loop)

+✅ Example:

+nums1 = [1,2,3,0,0,0], m = 3
+nums2 = [2,5,6], n = 3

+// Output: [1,2,2,3,5,6]

+💡 Key Insight:

+By filling from the back, we prevent overwriting useful data in nums1, making this approach efficient and in-place.